LLNL/serac/src/docs/sphinx/dev_guide/profiling.rst

 Benchmarking Serac
 ------------------

-To run all of Serac's benchmarks in one command, first make sure you're configured Serac with benchmarking enabled.
+To run all of Serac's benchmarks in one command, first make sure Serac is configured with benchmarking enabled.
 Benchmarking is not enabled by default.
 Then, run the custom CMake target ``run_benchmarks``.

 .. code-block:: bash